-E-Reserves deliver access to digital or scanned digitized course readings and other materials via the Blackboard course shell.
-The Milne Library policy for reserve collections adheres to fair use guidelines of the United States Copyright Act of 1976.
+The Library's e-reserves system delivers access to electronic or digitized course readings, and other scanned materials.
+The Library's policy for course reserve collections adheres to fair use guidelines of the United States Copyright Act of 1976.

 Photocopied or scanned course readings are limited to one chapter from a book (not to exceed 10% of the text); one article from any one issue of a journal; one short story, short essay, short poem, or case study from an anthology; one chart, graph, diagram, drawing, cartoon, or picture from a book, journal or newspaper.
 Items must fall within the scope of the “fair use” copyright guidelines or be accompanied by appropriate copyright permission forms.